Andrew-Helmer/Andrew-Helmer.github.io/_posts/2021-08-09-tree-shuffling.md

 subtitle: "Different ways to randomly permute implicit trees in O(n) time"
 ---

 Say you have an array whose length is a power of some base *b*.
-For most of this post we'll be usings powers of two, but we'll discuss other bases as well.
-Now imagine that there is a *b*-ary tree over the array.
+For most of this post we'll be using powers of two, but we'll discuss other bases as well.
+Imagine that there is a *b*-ary tree over the array.
 We want to shuffle the array in the following way: randomly shuffle the *b* sub-trees of the root.
 Then, recurse into each subtree, and do the same, until we get to the bottom.

 Here's a simple recursive C++ function to do this for a binary tree (*b=2*):